-In 1903/4 this Bond Store and Goods Shed in Old Onslow burnt down, and the Customs and Excise Landing Master, A. H. Beilby, requested the new Bond Store be located to enable interception of goods prior to arriving in town via the tramline.
+In 1903/4 this Bond Store and Goods Shed in Old Onslow burnt down.
+The Customs and Excise Landing Master, A. H. Beilby, requested the new Bond Store be located to enable interception of goods before arrival at the town via the tramline.
 However, it was more convenient for Clark's store on Lot 155 if it were erected on the adjoining Lot 158, where there was a tinsmith's building.
 Accordingly on 15 April 1904, Lot 158 was gazetted as Reserve 9145 for "Bonded Store".
-Thomas H. Parsons was awarded the contract to erect the new Bonded Store and Goods Shed at a cost of £1,069, which was completed that year to the same plan as that at Port Hedland.
+Thomas H. Parsons was awarded the contract to erect the new Bonded Store and Goods Shed at a cost of £1069, which was completed that year to the same plan as that at Port Hedland.